 - The GRE requirement may also be waived for Medical or Dental Aptitude scores.

 - Three letters of recommendation, one (1), of which must be submitted by a nutrition professional.

 - A minimum of 35 hours of documented personal experience (volunteer or paid) in a nutrition, dietetics, or health setting.

 - A personal statement describing why the student wishes to enter the Dietetics option and what their future career goals are (800-1200 typed words).

 - Computer literacy in word, excel, powerpoint, etc., is expected.

 Pre-Requisite Course Requirements for Application to the Dietetics Option

-- Students applying for the Dietetics option must earn grades of B- or better in the following college level pre requisite courses before beginning graduate level courses and supervised practice: Human Nutrition, Microbiology, Food Science with Lab, Medical Nutrition Therapy I and II, Life Cycle Nutrition, Nutrition and Metabolism, Biochemistry, Organic Chemistry, Statistics, Biology or Anatomy and Physiology, and Psychology or Sociology or Anthropology.
+- Students applying for the Dietetics option must earn grades of B- or better in the following college level pre requisite courses before beginning graduate level courses and supervised practice: Human Nutrition, Microbiology, Food Science, Medical Nutrition Therapy I and II, Nutrition and Metabolism, Biochemistry, Organic Chemistry, Statistics, Biology or Anatomy and Physiology, and Psychology or Sociology or Anthropology.

 - Pre-Requisite courses can be fulfilled at UMass Lowell or from other schools.
 Students may be asked to provide documentation of equivalent course content proposed to meet admission criteria for the pre-requisite courses.